 Other files you might have that would conflict are .htaccess, robots.txt, license.txt, readme.html, so make copies of these.
 The other WordPress files and folders all start with wp- (for example, wp-config.php).

 The folder would get cluttered with lots of WordPress files, and you would have to keep track of what files are for what.

 Usually it’s a good idea to keep things separated, easier to troubleshoot, easier to maintain.

-I recommend leaving a copy of your web site in /public_html only long enough for changes to propagate through your hosting provider’s servers, so people are finding your web site in its new location on your web server.
+I recommend leaving a copy of your pre-existing web site in /public_html only long enough for changes to propagate through your hosting provider’s servers, so people are finding your web site in its new location on your web server.
 (DNS wouldn’t change, just the settings internal to your hosting account.)